Effective Pest Bird Control in Brisbane

 Why do you have to eradicate the pigeons when you do removal?

 Pigeons are a feral bird in Australia, so they are not native and if caught during removal, must be euthanised by law.
-As there species name “Rock Dove” suggests they like solid structures like cliffs which unfortunately means pigeons love to live on buildings rather than trees.
+As their species name “Rock Dove” suggests they like solid structures like cliffs which unfortunately means pigeons love to live on buildings rather than trees.
 This causes many issues for people in cities not only because they are noisy and messy but also because they carry many diseases.
 This is why pigeons cannot be relocated and should be removed promptly by a licensed pest controller.

 How quickly can you remove the pigeons?